ngshaohui/webdev/week12 - react again/hands_on/hands_on.md

 # Week 12 hands on: fetching data

-## Activity 1: fetching with the SWR library
+## Activity 1: fetching with the SWR library in React

 Since React has a nuanced way of maintaining state within an application, we can opt to use a library to accomplish our data fetching together with the component state management.